 Expecting a baby soon?
 Your role as a father is crucial from the moment you learn about your wife’s pregnancy, more so during and after childbirth.
-You have to give her your time and support every step of the way—on top of working hard to provide for your new family.
-And that’s why as a dad-to-be, you deserve to know the paternity benefits you can get from your employer and the government.
+On top of working hard to provide for your new family, you have to give her your time and support every step of the way.

 Let’s set your expectations straight: Paternity benefits differ a lot from PhilHealth and SSS maternity benefits.
-For one, these two government agencies don’t provide benefits specifically for expectant fathers.
+For one, these government agencies don’t provide SSS paternity benefits or SSS paternity leaves specifically for expectant fathers.

 Under RA 8187, male private and government employees in the Philippines are entitled to seven days of paternity leave with full pay.
 They should receive their basic salary, allowances, and other monetary benefits for those days.

 Paternity leave allows fathers to care for their newborn and wife after giving birth or help their partner recover after a miscarriage or abortion.

 That’s all you can expect to receive—nothing more, nothing less—except if you’re working for a company that offers a paid paternity leave that’s longer than the government-mandated leave.